IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 ![Modify the Operand Request](../images/operand-request-detail.png)
 ![Operand Request Instance](../images/operand-request-create-done.png)

-The list of operators you can add:
+This is the list of operators are going to be installed:

 ```bash
     - name: ibm-cert-manager-operator